Commonwealth War Graves

 You can view a list of the names of the 47 serviceman and one nurse who were buried in these graves from WW1, in the document on the right:

 In addition to the War Graves, the Church also records the deaths of nine soldiers who had connections with Stratford-sub-Castle and who were killed on active service overseas during World War One.
 All but two of these soldiers died in France or Belgium, with one dying in Greece and the other in Mesopotamia.
-The names of all these soldiers are recorded inside the Church on the South Wall adjacent to the Organ Gallery stairs and in the Wayside Cross booklet available in the Church, details on this webpage The Stratford Nine.
+The names of all these soldiers are recorded on the Wayside Cross, inside the Church on the South Wall adjacent to the Organ Gallery stairs and in the Wayside Cross booklet available in the Church, details on this webpage The Stratford Nine.

 More reading on this website: